 Here are some things to take into consideration...

 You book your session for an hour and you think that is it.
 Done.
-What you're not thinking of is the traveling time to reach the location, sometimes set up time, time spent talking to the clients prior and post session, the actual shoot, transferring and backing up the data, post processing (editing), reviewing, delivering the photos or scheduling a pick up.
+What you're not thinking of is the traveling time to reach the location, sometimes set up time, time spent talking to the clients prior and post session, getting everything ready, the actual shoot, transferring and backing up the data, post processing (editing), reviewing, delivering the photos or scheduling a pick up.
 Each photo has its own process.
 It needs to be opened and converted weather it needs any enhancements or not.
 Each portrait gets at least 20 minutes from me.
 So if you get 10 edited images, that is at least 3 hours of work.

 3. Online Services

 Maintenance of a website is no easy task.
 You need to learn how to build one or pay someone to do it for you.
 Either way it still costs money for it to exist.
 A FaceBook account requires time to set up and time to maintain.

 Apart from being a good photographer, they have to be CEO, marketing manager, CEO, salesperson, production worker, buyer, negotiator, driver, networker, organizer etc. That’s the kind of skill-set of Professional Photographer.
 Experience is the one thing that may beat everything.
 The Professionals are vastly experienced.
 They can advise you over a number of thing which you would not be able to decide.
 They know whats right and what could go wrong.
 What will work or not work.
 The professional will push themselves to get the best shot possible.
 You are choosing a photographer for their ability to take and create a beautiful photograph.
 This is not a forced photo such as you get at school.
 We take our time and skills to take the best photos possible.
 We are not pushing through a couple hundred children.